How to test SMTP operations using Telnet

 This varies, but you should definitely see the '220' part.
 It is an indication that the server is ready to service your request.

 Now the server expects you to identify yourself.
-If you are a dial-up user, you can enter the name of your computer (the one Windows asks you when you intall Windows) or anything else you want.
-If you have a domain-name, then you should enter the domain-name here.
+If you are a dial-up user, you can enter the name of your computer (the one Windows asks you when you install Windows) or anything else you want.
+If you have a domain name, then you should enter the domain name here.
 My computer's name is dell01, so I say:

 Note that it is 'helo' and not 'hello'.
 The commands are not case-sensitive, so you can also say HeLo or HELO or hELo.
 The server replies:

 250 HELO 184.108.40.206, How can I help you?